 Cell phone users may receive unsolicited text messages claiming their account has been suspended.
 They are directed to call a number provided in the message where confidential information will be collected for fraudulent purposes.

 In this phishing variant, a malicious program is hidden in an innocent-seeming message.
 A program hidden like this is called malware, more commonly referred to as a “Trojan horse.”

 In one example, executives and managers are targeted by an email claiming to be from the Better Business Bureau (BBB).
 The email poses as a complaint notice filed against the company.
 When the link is clicked to see “complaint details,” a program is downloaded that attempts to steal information from their computer.

 In another example, executives and managers are sent an email with a file labeled “invoice” or “fax.”
 Once opened, the file downloads malware that lays dormant within the computer until a targeted banking website is visited.
 When a user logs into the website, the malware sends the login credentials to the thieves.
 The malware may also display an error message, prompting the user to contact a phone number controlled by the fraudsters.
 The caller is then informed that the issue will be resolved within a certain amount of time, during which the thieves will log into the account and initiate wire transfers while the user waits for the allotted time to pass.

 What to do if you receive a suspicious message

 Don't click that link!
-If you do not respond to a phishing email, you won't compromise your confidential information.
-Instead, forward the message to .
+If you do not respond to a phishing email or text messages, you won't compromise your confidential information.
 Alaska USA will never request confidential or account information by email or phone unless the transaction is member initiated.